syncfusion-content/flutter-docs/Flutter/datagrid/pull-to-refresh.md

 ---
 layout: post
 title: Pull to Refresh in Flutter DataGrid | DataTable | Syncfusion
-description: Learn here all about pull to refresh feature of Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
+description: Learn here all about the pull to refresh feature of Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug